With summer winding down in Reinholds, now is a good time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters need to be changed every several months, depending on the type you use.
+Furnace filters must be exchanged every couple of months, depending on the model you use.

-Not sure when you last checked yours?
-Pull it out and tilt it toward the light.
-If light isn’t visible, buy a new one.
+Not sure when you last replaced yours?
+Take it out and tilt it toward the light.
+If light isn’t visible, get a new one.

 3. Clean the Inside